gavinkou/AstroDate/README.md

 AstroDate::parse('2015-Nov-15 5:45:10 TT');
 ```
 ```
+Results:
 2015-Nov-15 05:45:10.000 EST
 2015-Nov-15 05:45:10.000 TT
 ```
-Currently only a few formats are supported, but more will be added in the future.
+Currently only a few formats are supported, and more will be added in the future.

 #### Current Time
 The `now()` method will return the current time and accepts an optional timezone: